Virus pits health vs. public duty for some state lawmakers - KVIA

 State Sen. Gina Walsh, who had been in voluntary isolation after a family member developed coronavirus symptoms, missed the vote because she decided to remain home.

-“This is unprecedented, they’re making history and I really wanted to participate,” said Walsh, a Democrat from the coronavirus hot spot of St. Louis County.
+“This is unprecedented, they’re making history and I really wanted to participate,” said Walsh, a Democrat whose home of St. Louis County leads the state in COVID-19 deaths.
 “But it wasn’t worth risking harm to others.”

 Republican Rep. Jeffrey Messenger, 70, who has cancer, diabetes and high-blood pressure, also stayed away.
 Messenger said he wished legislative leaders would have let him text his vote from home.